-Right when it seems life is moving along for Don in a more optimistic way, Season 7’s Episode 11 Time and Life comes along.
+Right when it seems life is moving along for Don in a more optimistic way, Mad Men Season 7 Episode 11 Time and Life comes along.
 McCann-Erickson plays a manipulative trick, absorbing Sterling Cooper & Partners.
-The agency’s identity is gone.
+The agency’s identity is now gone.
 Does it take away Don’s as well?
-Although Don says to Roger: “What’s in a name?” – that’s a very complicated question for Don Draper (Jon Hamm).
+Don says to Roger: “What’s in a name?”
+But that’s a very complicated question for Don Draper (Jon Hamm).

-Don’s vulnerable to that temptation in the beginning of Time and Life when he receives a call from the elusive waitress, Diana.
+Don’s vulnerable to that temptation at the beginning of Mad Men Season 7 Episode 11, Time and Life.
+He receives a call from the elusive waitress, Diana.
 He avoids this lure for a bit, while the wheels in his mind turn rapidly to creative solutions to avoid being swallowed up.
 This is Don at his best.

 SC & P can stay autonomous by moving to their smaller California offices.
 Take the clients that McCann-Erickson can’t have due to the original non-compete clause in the merger.
 Right?
 Sounds promising, since McCann-Erickson will only benefit as well.
 But, it’s a no go from Hobart – who wants them there in New York for the “biggest opportunity of their lives.”

 Losing their identity is a big opportunity?
+I don’t think so.
 Not for SC & P. Certainly not for Don who had a stepmother that wanted him to disappear.
 He didn’t exist for her.
-Now, his not so easily etched out existence, one that was beginning to look up, is being threatened.
+Now, his not so easily etched-out existence, one that was beginning to look up, is being threatened.

 If Don is to get over this new hurdle without a major relapse, he’ll have to believe what he says to the devastated employees when the firm’s merger is announced: “This is the beginning of something, not the end.”
 What that new beginning is – is something Don has to make difficult decisions about.
 He won’t be able to do that if he runs away from his sadness and loss.